 Advantages

-From a program director perspective, let’s first begin by saying that a program director’s job becomes much easier with increased competition.
-In order to find applicants, you do not have to interview as many candidates.
-And, the applications tend to have less “blemishes”.
-That being said, as much as it helps me, this factor impacts the specialty very little.
+From a program director’s perspective, let’s begin by saying that a program director’s job becomes much easier with increased competition.
+To find applicants, you do not have to interview as many candidates.
+And the applications tend to have fewer “blemishes.”
+That said, as much as it helps me, this factor impacts the specialty very little.

 So, what other advantages does a competitive process offer?
 First, the candidates will often have more experience in research.
-But, does this really create better radiologists?
-Well, that is up for debate depending on whether the resident wants an academic career.
-However, I can say that it again makes the program director’s job a little bit easier because the faculty does not need to teach some of the basic mechanics of research to get them started.
+But does this create better radiologists?
+Depending on whether the resident wants an academic career, that is up for debate.
+However, I can say that it again makes the program director’s job a little bit easier because the faculty do not need to teach some of the primary research mechanics to get them started.
 Additionally, this resident will also likely produce more research during residency.

-With increased competition, residents also tend to be a little bit more attentive to keeping up with reading.
+With increased competition, residents tend to be slightly more attentive to keeping up with reading.
 Moreover, these residents tend to be more motivated by passing tests.
-In other words, they may be a bit more “obsessive-compulsive”.
-Now, this would theoretically work in the favor of passing the boards.
-However, according to the infinite wisdom of the test makers (the ABR), this doesn’t really change the pass the rates since they opt to create tests based on curves, not content.
+In other words, they may be a bit more “obsessive-compulsive.”
+Now, this would theoretically work in favor of passing the boards.
+However, according to the infinite wisdom of the test makers (the ABR), this doesn’t change the pass rates since they opt to create tests based on curves, not content.

 Disadvantages:

-Over the years, I have noticed that competition also motivates applicants who want radiology because of the competition; not necessarily for the love of radiology.
+Over the years, I have noticed that competition also motivates applicants who want radiology because of the competition, not necessarily for the love of radiology.
 In the long run, this can lead to increased burnout.
-Furthermore, it can change the culture of radiology residency and radiologists into a less forgiving and high pressured environment.
+Furthermore, it can change the culture of radiology residency and radiologists into a less forgiving and highly pressured environment.
 Again, this is more of a tendency rather than a truism.

-Increased competition also brings out less non-traditional applicants to radiology.
+Increased competition also brings out fewer nontraditional applicants to radiology.
 These include folks who have completed other residencies and different careers.
 In the setting of increased competition, they have a much harder time receiving interviews because programs often screen them out of the system due to their increased time in or before residency.
-However, non-traditional applicants bring a different perspective to residencies.
+However, nontraditional applicants bring a different perspective to residencies.
 Moreover, they have been through more, are more mature, and often make better leaders.

 What Happens With A Non-competitive Application Process